DjangoGirls/tutorial/intro_to_command_line/README.md

-# Introduction to command-line interface
+# Introduction to the command-line interface

 Huh, it's exciting, right?!
 You'll write your first line of code in just a few minutes :)

-__Let us first introduce you to your first new friend: the command line!__
+__Let us introduce you to your first new friend: the command line!__

 The following steps will show you how to use the black window all hackers use.
 It might look a bit scary at first but really it's just a prompt waiting for commands from you.

-## What is a command line?
+## What is the command line?

 The window, which is usually called the __command line__ or __command-line interface__, is a text-based application for viewing, handling and manipulating files on your computer (much like e.g. Windows Explorer or Finder on Mac, but without the graphical interface).
 Other names for the command line are: *cmd*, *CLI*, *prompt*, *console* or *terminal*.